suwidadi/codeigniter4-multisite-generator/README.md

-Got it Bro 👍
-Here’s a **README.md** based on the batch script setup we made earlier:

----

 # 🚀 CodeIgniter 4 Multi-Site Setup (Windows)

 This project provides a **ready-made batch script** to install **CodeIgniter 4 Core** with Composer and set up a new site instance under a `websites/` directory.